 As a serial entrepreneur, Thomas Frischmuth contributes >30 years of experience in the life science and medical device field as researcher, advisor, consultant, and in management positions.
 He brings his extensive expertise in the development and chemical synthesis (small to large scale) of oligonucleotides and carbohydrate ligands in the context of drug development to RNATICS.
 To date, Thomas Frischmuth developed and evaluated 6 drugs pre-clinically and brought 4 of them into clinical evaluation studies Phase I and II.
 One drug is marketed for cancer treatment.

 In 2003, Thomas Frischmuth founded his own private venture fund company (Gradus Venture GmbH).

 Stefan Engelhardt is an internationally renowned expert in non-coding RNA research.
 He holds a specialist degree in Pharmacology and is full professor and director of the Institute of Pharmacology and Toxicology at Technical University of Munich (TUM) since 2008.
 Stefan Engelhardt founded and coordinated several national and international research consortia including the DFG-Collaborative Research Centre (SFB-TRR267) on ‘Non-coding RNAs in the cardiovascular system’.
 Stefan Engelhardt has contributed landmark studies as to the role of non-coding RNAs in disease and pioneering work on microRNA-based therapeutics.

-At rnatics, Stefan Engelhardt serves as CSO and leads research and development.
+At RNATICS, Stefan Engelhardt serves as CSO and oversees research and development.

 Klaus F. Rabe, MD